Cheat Sheet #day16 - kubectl Commands

 kubectl Commands Cheat Sheet

 kubectl is the command-line tool for interacting with Kubernetes clusters.
-This cheat sheet covers the most commonly used kubectl
+This cheat sheet covers the most commonly used kubectl commands to help manage and troubleshoot Kubernetes clusters.

 Cluster Information